luckyshot/snippets/apache.md

 https://www.tecmint.com/install-different-php-versions-in-ubuntu/

-For files that should be writable by PHP, set the group to www-data.
+For files that should be writable by PHP, set the group to www-data and 775 permissions.
 Example for Laravel:

 ```sh
 sudo chown -R $USER:www-data storage